kali/kali.github.io/_drafts/Hashes-to-hashes.md

 best for 2B?

 This was unexpected.
 So let's try 2A and 2B with 300 buckets too...
 54 and 64!
-We're getting better at this, but we don't why.
+We're getting better at this, but we don't know why.

 OK, we definitely need more data.
 It becomes increasingly difficult to get reliable measurements on the laptop